eag1ex/ics-calendar/README.md

 	*  **StatusHandler** : Middleware that handles status codes and message response, available examples in `./tests/**`

 #### Config
-- app config is located in `./config.js`
+- app config located in `./config.js`